dylan96dashintha/weather/README.md

 # weather golang console

 ## Features
-provide a brief weather forecast, including temperature, wind, and precipitation while updating those data background
+provide a brief weather forecast, including temperature, wind, and precipitation while updating (15 minutes time interval) those data background

 ## Support Services
 - Use the google apis to validate the city name and get the coordinates